IMPORTANT - Protecting Tokens

 Never use these addresses to receive tokens

-This is Hinkal’s smart-contract address: 0xe1Cc1A5b0C5CE2cB7589287071F9510Db5E2C399
+This is Hinkal’s smart contract address: 0x25e5e82f5702a27c3466fe68f14abdbbadfca826

-This is Hinkal’s relayer address: 0x1fE5F9eC3fB9a09eEBc6da6d677d8442Fcc58ef8
+This is Hinkal’s relayer address: 0xc2212d2033F3bf0FDb9F11fA13fe6a260aA76D5d

 • It’s a contract that holds everyone’s private funds.

-• If tokens are sent there with a regular onchain transfer, the relayer (which handles all transactions going in and out of the smart contract) will not be able to identify the recipient, resulting in lost funds.
+• If tokens are sent there with a regular on-chain transfer, the relayer (which handles all transactions going in and out of the smart contract) will not be able to identify the recipient, resulting in lost funds.

 • Hinkal cannot reverse these transactions and is not liable for lost funds.